luizhyamada/tottenham_analysis/README.md

 #### The Number of Goals Scored by Tottenham at Half Time
 ![image](https://github.com/luizhyamada/tottenham_analysis/assets/57925185/e6df4d17-299a-4e4a-8947-6466c9aaf8b5)

-- When Tottenham wons the first have, the victory came in 31% of the time.
+- When Tottenham wons the first half, the victory came in 31% of the time.
 - They score 2 goals almost half as many times as they score 1 goal in the first half.

 ### Win the Game After Draw at Half Time